ashfaqnisar/OCR/README.md

 ### Cost-Efficient Solution:
 At present to extract one text field from the form,  it is cost around $0.0099.
 If there are 100 fields in a form it would cost $0.0099x100=$0.99/Document.
 In order to process around 100 documents, it would cost around $99.
 This cost is for creating the model, training and providing the model as an API.

 If we are daily processing around 1000 documents per day, it would cost us a  huge amount of money.
 But, there is a solution to this issue.
 We had a call with the Nanonets sales team and after telling them all of our requirements.
 They would be willing to provide us with the whole model & API as a docker container which can be hosted on any preferred cloud.
-By doing so we can avoid recurring payments to Nanonets